mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/frequently-asked-questions.md

 ## I am planning to move.
 What do I need to know?

 * Staff contracts are conditioned upon the country/region of reference listed in signed agreements.
 If you plan to change your residence from the location listed in your agreement, you must receive prior written approval from the company.
-* Upon written approval, please update [BambooHR](https://mattermost.bamboohr.com/home/).
+* Upon written approval, please update Rippling.